Heated dispute over who should run Kingman EMS

 Find the full letter below:

-The mayor of the City of Kingman, Adrian Harrel, is opposed to that plan, questioning how the County could pay for it so quickly.
+The Kingman Mayor Adrian Harrel is opposed to that plan, questioning how the county could pay for it so quickly.
 He believes this is a proposal that would take multiple years.

 The two parties have until Jan.
 1, 2024, to come to an agreement.
 If they are not able to by the deadline, Kingman EMS will potentially not be able to respond to calls outside of city limits.